Keep Your Kids Safe From the Pool and a MA DCF Investigation

 6. Install proper barriers, covers, and alarms around your swimming pool and spa

+Have a proper gated barrier around the swimming pool to ensure there will be no blink-of-an-eye accidents.
+Fences, barriers, alarms, and covers can be life saving.
 A fence of at least four feet in height should surround the swimming pool or spa on all sides to prevent children from climbing through.
 The swimming pool should only be accessible through a self-closing and self-latching gate.
+Instruct your child to never climb over the gate or fence.
+Install a door alarm from the house to the pool area and keep swimming pool and spa covers in working order.

 7. Know how to perform CPR on children

 Learning CPR can help save a life.
 CPR classes are available through many hospitals, community centers, or by contacting the American Red Cross.
 Locate a CPR certification around your area through the Red Cross organization.
+Once you are CPR certified, you must consistently check that your certification is current.

 8. Take the “Pool Safely” Pledge!